 – Spikenard – sinus

-– Tea tree – skin, sinus and respiratory
+– Tea tree – skin, sinus, and respiratory (tea tree oil is one of my favorites!)

 Essential Oil Recipes for Allergies